-Since the recession the volunteers noticed that an increasing numbers of families have been using the service, therefore, an extra session will be opened in the autumn.
+Since the recession the volunteers noticed that an increasing number of families have been using the service, therefore, an extra session will be opened in the autumn.
 To accommodate the growing numbers of parents using the service the group are applying for a small grant to extend their toy library resources.

 The setting tries hard to make the play environment one in which families are supported and their children can have fun and flourish.
 One of the aspects which all of these families lack is the ability to get their children out of the city and into the countryside or seaside.
-The setting will apply for a grant to help them take all their families out for the day.
+The setting applied for a grant to help them take all their families out for the day.